W3SRotterdam/GCS/README.md

 - `Redirect alias`    > Enter the document type alias of the search results page.
 - `Development URL`   > When working on a environment other than the production environment enter the absolute (including scheme) indexed domain name.

+Cultures & hostnames
+The plugin needs a domain name configured.

 ### Basic Installation
 A basic installation only needs two html elements to be inserted in your template alongside some classes.
 You'll also need to reference the .js file that come alongside this package.